 With so many payment methods to choose from today, businesses have to make sure they accept payment options widely used by consumers.
 While cash payments are still acceptable, alternative modes of payment like cards, gift checks, and cryptocurrencies are also rising in popularity.
 If you have an eCommerce store, you probably understand how vital payment processors are in the user experience.

-As an eCommerce owner, you have to understand that choosing the right payment processing company is vital to the success of your business.
-Picking the wrong one could lead to a poor experience in your business, ultimately affecting your conversions.
+As an eCommerce owner, you must understand that choosing the right payment processing company is vital to the success of your business.
+Conversely, picking the wrong one could lead to a poor experience in your business, ultimately affecting your conversions.

 If you’re in the market for the best payment processing solution for your eCommerce store, we’re here to help.
-This article will talk about what payment processors are, how they work, and the different payment processing solutions available out there.
+This article will discuss payment processors, how they work, and the different payment processing solutions available.

 What is a Payment Processing Solution?